 This document describes and discusses the textual encodings of the Public-Key Infrastructure X.509 (PKIX), Public-Key Cryptography Standards (PKCS), and Cryptographic Message Syntax (CMS).
 The textual encodings are well-known, are implemented by several applications and libraries, and are widely deployed.
-This document is intended to articulate the de-facto rules that existing implementations operate by, and to give recommendations that will promote interoperability.
+This document articulates the de-facto rules by which existing implementations operate, defines them so that future implementations can interoperate.